-The invention, in another form thereof, is directed to a system for use with an object having a first side and a second side disposed generally opposite one another.
-The system includes, in combination, a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to laser shock peen the object to form a plurality of laser shock peened surfaces.
+The invention, in another form thereof, is directed to a method for use with an object having a first side and a second side disposed generally opposite one another.
+The method involves laser shock peening the object to form a plurality of laser shock peened surfaces.
 The plurality of laser shock peened surfaces includes at least one set of laterally offset, simultaneously formed laser shock peened surfaces each disposed at a different one of the first and second sides of the object.

-In one form, the respective lateral offset relationship associated with each respective set of laterally offset, simultaneously formed laser shock peened surfaces is sufficient to enable shockwaves associated therewith induced by laser shock peening to encounter one another within the object.
+In a preferred form, the lateral offset relationship is sufficient to enable associated shockwaves induced by laser shock peening to encounter one another within the object.